This information should not be relied upon as legal or professional advice. Read the disclaimer.

 - This includes those moving into an occupied House in Multiple Occupation (HMO): during viewings, HMO tenants should stay out of indoor common areas, such as kitchens, bathrooms or sittings areas.
 They could remain inside their own private room with the doors closed.

 - Tenant safety should be landlords’ and letting agents’ first priority in this or any other move.

 The Regulations which came into force on 6 January 2021 have not changed this position.

 Guidance for social landlords’ housing allocations

 The new guidance published on 7 January 2021 advises that non-essential lettings in England can take place:

 - Landlords will need to consider how to carry out their activities in line with the latest guidance on practical steps to reduce transmission.
 Practices should also be carried out in line with this wider guidance, including:

 The guidance urges landlords not to put pressure on applicants/tenants to move if they are not ready or able to do so.
 With some exceptions (e.g. safety), people who are self-isolating or showing symptoms of coronavirus should not be moved.

 Where to get advice

-Tenants who are being asked to leave their homes should seek urgent legal advice and assistance.
+Tenants who are asked to leave their homes should seek legal advice and assistance.
 Local authorities’ homelessness (sometimes referred to as housing advice or housing options) services should be able to provide advice and assistance to prevent homelessness.